tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Cantrips

-Every wizard can cast a handful of cantrips each day.
+Every wizard can cast a handful of cantrips each full recovery.
 You don't have to memorize or choose them beforehand, you just cast them on the fly.

 Wizards can cast a number of cantrips equal to their Intelligence modifier each battle.
 Each cantrip takes a standard action to cast as a ranged spell.
 Outside of battle, a wizard can cast about three to six cantrips every five minutes.
 The Cantrip Mastery talent speeds up cantrip casting.